ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 This file defines the module for the precompile.
 The module is used to register the precompile to the precompile registry.
 The precompile registry is used to read configs and enable the precompile.
-Registration is done in `init()` function of the module file. `MakeConfig()` is used to create a new instance for the precompile config.
+Registration is done in the `init()` function of the module file. `MakeConfig()` is used to create a new instance for the precompile config.
 This will be used in custom Unmarshal/Marshal logic.
 You don't need to override these functions.

 ##### Configure()

-Module file contains a `configurator` which implements `contract.Configurator` interface.
+Module file contains a `configurator` which implements the `contract.Configurator` interface.
 This interface includes a `Configure()` function used to configure the precompile and set the initial state of the precompile.
 This function is called when the precompile is enabled.
 This is typically used to read from a given config in upgrade/genesis JSON and sets the initial state of the